 First things first.
 360-degree feedback is a system or method whereby employees receive feedback from different entities namely their reporting manager, peers and their direct reports.
 The feedback is private and anonymous in nature.
 All one has to do is fill an online feedback form answering queries about their work-related competencies.
 The form includes rating-based questions supplemented by a comments section wherein respondents give their feedback.
 Even the person about whom the feedback is given fills out a self-rating survey, wherein he or she answers the same questions as answered by the respondents.

 360-degree feedback surveys are used by organisation leaders and managers as these provide a safe and reliable way of understanding their individual strengths and weaknesses.
-The company profits by gaining valuable insight with respect to the present leadership, teams and overall health of the organisation.
+360 degree feedback for managers provides company profits by gaining valuable insight with respect to the, present of 360 feedback questions, leadership, teams and overall health of the organisation.
 The top leaders are then able to identify what’s working and what’s not.
-Furthermore, the employee gains an honest appraisal of his abilities and deficiencies.
+Furthermore, the 360 feedback for employees, gains an honest appraisal of an employee's abilities and deficiencies.

 Companies typically use 360-degree feedback in one of two ways – firstly, as a development tool to help employees become more adept and proficient at their work by helping them identify their core strengths and weaknesses.
 Secondly, as a means of performance appraisal tool to help measure and rate employee performance over the course of the year.